Best LIVE Ammo Deals Online >>>

 We’ve reviewed the ProTac line before and really dug it.

 Shooters can use a momentary or constant setting and swap between a pressure switch or a clicky rear button.
-The light is surprisingly compact for its power at 5.43 inches long, and it weighs only 6.4 ounces.
+The ProTac is surprisingly light for its size and output, weighing only 6.4 ounces.

 It’s acceptable on a carbine, AR pistol, or short-barreled rifle.
 The beam can light up a target out to 100 yards easily, making it easy to establish PID while maintaining a good standoff distance.